ZbigniewPanasewicz/ZbigniewPanasewicz/README.md

 # Hello, I'm Zibi! 👋

 ## About Me
-👨‍💻 I will be a passionate Web Developer with a knack for creating engaging and user-friendly websites.
+👨‍💻 I'm a passionate Web Developer with a knack for creating engaging and user-friendly websites.

-🌱 Currently, I'm focused on learning JavaSript, Python and few more 😄 .
+🌱 Currently, I’m focused on extending my knowledge of JavaScript, Python, and a few more 😄 .

-💼 I specialize in (not yet...), and I'm experienced in (definitely not yet).
+💼 I specialize in HTML and CSS, and I'm experienced in Wordpress and WIX.

 📫 How to reach me: z.panasewicz@gmail.com